 Are you looking for a fun, quick ESL activity that you can use with kids?
 Then you’re in the right place.
 Keep on reading to learn more about Mystery Box.

 This is one my students’ favourite ESL activities for kids.
 I like to use this activity just after studying adjectives.
 I’ll make sure we have learned words that describe texture as well as the usual size and shape words.
 This is a fun activity, but it is best with small classes due to the time it takes for each student to have a turn.

-What you Need to Prepare
+What you Need to Prepare for Mystery Box

 Before class, you will need to prepare a large shoe box or similar, by cutting a hole slightly larger than fist-sized and covering the hole.
 You can use garland or tissue paper, but a handkerchief is fastest and easiest.
 Whatever you use, the students should not be able to see inside the box, but they should be able to stick their hand inside.

 One by one, have students take turns feeling inside the box.
 As they feel, ask them questions about the size, shape, texture, etc. Once everyone has had a turn, review the answers students gave while feeling and elicit guesses as to what is in the box.
 As students guess items correctly, pull them from the box.
 If no one can guess some items, end by showing them to the class.